 Here the percentage result evaluates the overall performance of the assets to generate income.
 If assets were less, the ratio would increase and this a sign of better management.

 Now it is time to look at ratios for overall value.

 Valuation ratios are a derivative of share price.
 Share price is typically set in the open market.
 For small business the share is usually set by the existing owner.
-So valuation ratios in small business should be take with a grain of salt, actually the whole salt shaker.
+Therefore, valuation ratios in small business should be taken with a grain of salt, actually the whole salt shaker.
 But it is good for the investor to understand the valuation ratio even if they are not applicable to small business.